 Art and Artifacts

-As both a busy restaurant and a historic space in the Capitol, the art and artifacts related to the Members’ Dining Room run the gamut from personal souvenirs and dishware to large scale works of art.
-Viewed together, these help us understand both grand and quotidian aspects of its institutional history.
+The art and artifacts related to the Members’ Dining Room—both a busy restaurant and a historic space in the Capitol—run the gamut from personal souvenirs and dishware to large-scale works of art.
+Viewed together, these objects help us understand the grand as well as the quotidian aspects of the room’s institutional history.

 The Bennett Room Mirror